Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You awaken the sense of mortality in one creature you can see within range.
 A construct or an undead is immune to this effect.
 The target must succeed on a WIS Save or become [frightened](conditions.md#frightened) of you until the spell ends.
 The [frightened](conditions.md#frightened) target can repeat the Save at the end of each of its turns, ending the effect on itself on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
 The creatures must be within 6 *(9m)* of each other when you target them.
 - **Classes**: Warlock, Wizard
 *(Source: XGE, page 151)*